About

 Making tangzhong

-• Heat the flour-milk mix over medium heat, while whisking constantly.
-In a few minutes the flour-milk mix will start to thicken.
-Keep mixing while whisking, until you have a runny paste.
+• Heat the flour-milk mix over medium heat, while constantly whisking.
+In a few minutes, the flour-milk mix will start to thicken.
+Keep heating while whisking, until you have a runny paste.
 Remove from the heat.
 The tangzhong paste is now ready.
-(It should weigh about 130 to 140 g - about ½ cup).
+(It should weigh about 130 to 140 g – about ½ cup.)

-• Cover the tangzhong with plastic wrap, making sure it's touching the surface of the paste.
+• Cover the tangzhong with plastic wrap, making sure the plastic wrap is touching the surface of the paste.
 Let it cool down to room temperature before using.

-Additions (prepare this while the dough is proofing for the first time)
+Add-ins and mix-ins (prepare these while the dough is proofing for the first time)

-• Let the raisins sit in the warm orange for at least 30 minutes (this is to soften the raisins and for them to absorb orange flavor).
-Drain and just lightly squeeze the raisins to make sure they are not soaked.
+• Warm up the orange juice slightly in a pan or in the microwave.
+Add the dried fruits to the warm orange juice and let it sit for at least 30 minutes (this is to soften the raisins and for them to absorb orange flavor).

-• If you'd like to, you can add bourbon or brandy or cognac to the orange juice as well.
+• OPTIONAL – If you'd like to, you can add some liquor to the orange juice to add more flavor.
+Such as whiskey, brandy, or rum.

 Flour paste for the crosses (prepare this while hot cross buns are proofing for the final time)